a023b/a023b/README.md

 ## Hi, I'm Andrew! 👋
-I'm a sophomore studying Computer Science at Stanford University.
+I'm a current sophomore studying Computer Science at Stanford University.

 - I'm currently building in stealth.
 - Interested in artificial intelligence and machine learning.